How Many Marks Are Required in CAT 2025 for IIM Kozhikode Admission?

-After completing CAT 2024 on November 24, applicants might be anxious to know how many marks are required in CAT for IIM Kozhikode, one of the top-ranked B-Schools in India.
-According to NIRF 2024, IIM Kozhikode was ranked as no 3 in the management category.
+After completing CAT 2025 on November 30, candidates want to know how many marks are required in CAT for IIM Kozhikode, one of the top-ranked B-Schools in India.
+According to NIRF ranking, IIM Kozhikode was ranked as no 3 in the management category.
 IIM Calcutta has released the official response sheet and the official answer key, and one can expect the CAT result to be out in the 2nd week of December.
 As one of the top-ranked management colleges in India, IIM Kozhikode has a very low acceptance rate and a strict, elaborate admission process.
 The candidate willing to apply for the IIM Kozhikode has to go through primarily two stages.
 Read this article to know more about how many marks are required in CAT for IIM Kozhikode.

 This Story also Contains